nodejs/node/CONTRIBUTING.md

 ### Resolving a Bug Report

-In the vast majority of cases, issues are resolved by opening a pull request.
+In the vast majority of cases, issues are resolved by opening a Pull Request.
-The process for opening and reviewing a pull request is similar to that of opening and triaging issues, but carries with in a necessary review and approval workflow that ensures that the proposed changes meet the minimal quality and functional guidelines of the Node.js project.
+The process for opening and reviewing a Pull Request is similar to that of opening and triaging issues, but carries with in a necessary review and approval workflow that ensures that the proposed changes meet the minimal quality and functional guidelines of the Node.js project.